How Dog Show Judges Choose The 'Best In Show'

 Anyone who’s seen a dog show has probably wondered: “What are the judges doing to those poor dogs out there?”

-David Frei is the host of the National Dog Show, which airs annually on Thanksgiving Day — so, he has a pretty good understanding of what those judges are looking for in a “Best of Show” type dog.
+David Frei has hosted the Westminster Kennel Club Dog Show for over 20 years — so, he has a pretty good understanding of what those judges are looking for in a “Best of Show” type dog.

 Business Insider Emails & Alerts